Understanding the Costs of Personal Injury Cases and Fees

 Attorney Fees Vs. Legal Costs

 There is a lot of confusion surrounding attorney fees and legal costs in personal injury claims.
 What you pay an attorney to work on your case is not the same as what you must pay an attorney for legal expenses associated with working on your personal injury case.
-Attorney fees account for the time and effort an attorney puts into organizing an individual’s case and representing them.
+Attorney fees account for an attorney’s time and effort to organize and represent an individual’s case.

 Legal costs are separate from attorney fees.
 An attorney may incur costs and expenses on behalf of a client when preparing a claim or case.
 It is common for an attorney to bill these additional costs directly to the client, in addition to attorney fees outlined by the attorney’s fee agreement.